Nazanin cuts hair in support of Iran protests

 Protesting women have been filmed burning their hijabs and cutting their hair, which activists have said is an ancient Persian symbol of protest.

-At the end of her message, Zaghari-Radcliffe says: "For my mother, for my daughter, for the fear of solitary confinement, for the women of my country, for freedom."
+At the end of her message, Zaghari-Ratcliffe says: "For my mother, for my daughter... for the fear of solitary confinement... for the women of my country, for freedom."

-Read more: Iran protest death toll rises to 76 - rights group